 - study at an external accredited institution like TAFE to complete your year 12 certificate.

 You could also look at options for balancing family and study.
-For example, you might be able to study at night while your partner or a friend or parent minds your child.
+For example, you could look into different child care options.
+Or you might be able to study at night while your partner or a friend or parent cares for your child.

 – Pippa, mother of one